Corporate Development Division

 Financial Reporting Division

-The Financial Reporting Division (FRD) oversees the Finance Department, Financial Information Department and Financial Reporting Surveillance Department.
+The Financial Reporting Division (FRD) comprises the Finance Department, Financial Information Department and Financial Reporting Surveillance Department.
 The division sets the strategic direction in promoting high quality financial reporting and filing by companies incorporated in Singapore.

 The Finance Department (FD) is responsible for ACRA’s budgetary decisions, finance processes and financial reporting.
 The FD ensures optimal collection and allocation of financial resources to meet ACRA’s operational needs and organisational objectives.
 FD also optimises the use of financial resources by driving performance through key performance metrics and budget utilisation.